fledge-iot/fledge/docs/KERBEROS.rst

 The North plugin has a set of configurable options that should be changed, using either the FogLAMP API or the FogLAMP GUI, to select the Kerberos authentication.

-The *URL* should be set to reference your end point server, an example: *https://pi-server:443/piwebapi/omf*.

-*pi-server* should be substituted with the name/IP-Address of your PI-Server node

 The North plugin supports the configurable option *PIServerEndpoint* for allowing to select the target among:
 ::
 	Connector Relay